maximilianh/crisporWebsite/README.md

 Make sure that internalDatabaseName does not include special characters, spaces etc. as it is used for the directory name.

+# "I am running many thousands of guides and it is very slow"

+Instead of feeding it a multi-fasta file (where crispor will map every piece to the genome first), try to feed it a single sequence and separate every 23bp-target in it with NN.
+This means that you will not get the efficiency scores but you can run these separately or in parallel with crisporEfficiencyScores.py.

+For a major speedup in processing time, try to put the genome onto the ramdisk:

+    twoBitToFa genomes/hg19/hg19.2bit /dev/shm/hg19.fa

+crispor.py will find the genome file and use bedtools to get the flanking sequences.
+This is almost 10x faster than the twoBitToFa command (at the cost of more RAM).

+Alternatively, you may want to give flashfry by Aaron McKenna a try.
+It is optimized for large libraries, it uses much more RAM and has fewer scores but is sufficient for most large-library-design applications.

 # Thanks!
 * Jean-Paul Concordet for numerous ideas on the user interface
 * Alberto Stolfi for the finding the N-SNP-bug